 What is microgeneration?

-Microgeneration involves installing a small generator powered by a renewable source such as solar, wind or hydropower and connecting this to the electricity network.
+Microgeneration involves installing a small generator powered by a renewable source such as solar, wind or hydropower and connecting it to the electricity network.
 Microgeneration technologies in scope for the Clean Energy Guarantee (CEG) payment include Solar Photo-Voltaic (PV), Micro-Wind, Micro-Hydro and Renewable Micro-CHP (Combined Heat and Power).

 For more information on microgeneration and our rates, please visit our microgeneration page.